kaylozano/kaylalozano/README.md

    6. I value progress over perfection.
    7. I always welcome feedback.
 I will, more than likely, actively ask for feedback but feel free to volunteer thoughts at any time.
 Thank you in advance!
    8. I strive to balance being present, while always being a forward-thinker.
    9. I care most about what is best for the user.
-Sometimes, what is best for the user is not what is easiest for internal politics.
-If I notice a mismatch between the two, I will likely want to partner with leadership to brainstorm how we can influence culture change together to better align.
    10. I love being the glue.
 Bringing teams together to align on goals and process.
 Improving workflows.
 Adapting process and presentations to accommodate higher levels of cross-team collaboration.
 Measuring and monitoring success.
 These are fun challenges.